thomboggs/thomboggs.github.io/about.markdown

 My name is Thomas, an electrical-engineer/audio-developer/musician living in Atlanta, Georgia.

+To add:
+social media
+projects
+classes currently taken
+links to cool things i have found

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: